maanitgoyal/trains-controller/blog.md

 Blog 4 - UML Diagram and Bug Testing
 I am making the UML diagram for my code.
 Its going good although i need to ask how to connect Station and Train class.
 I also need to check if I am checking if mechanics can only embark on RepairTrains or both repair trains and PassengerTrains.
 Also ask about how Helper file will be connected.

+I tried to format my code using the Formatter but it messed up my style a lot. now fixing the style.
+Need to change the interface to abstract class.